Planck 2013 results. VI. High Frequency Instrument data processing: Abstract

 \section{Abstract}

 {We describe the processing of the 531 billion raw data samples from the High Frequency Instrument (hereafter HFI), which we performed to produce six temperature maps from the first 473 days of \Planck-HFI survey data.
 These maps provide an accurate rendition of the sky emission at 100, 143, 217, 353, 545, and 857\GHz\ with an angular resolution ranging from $9\parcm7$ to 4\parcm6.
-The detector noise per (effective) beam solid angle is respectively, 10, 6 , 12 and 39\, $\mu\textrm{K}$ in HFI four lowest frequency channel {} (100--353\GHz) and 13 and 14\,kJy sr$^{-1}$ for the 545 and 857\,GHz channels.
-Using the 143\,GHz channel as a reference, these two high frequency channels are intercalibrated within 5\,\% and the 353\,GHz relative calibration is at the percent level.
-The 100 and 217\,GHz channels, which together with the 143\,GHz channel determine the high-multipole part of the CMB power spectrum ($50<\ell<2500$), are intercalibrated at better than 0.2\,\%. }
+The detector noise per (effective) beam solid angle is respectively, 10, 6 , 12, and 39\,$\mu\textrm{K}$ in the four lowest HFI frequency channels {} (100--353\GHz) and 13 and 14\,kJy sr$^{-1}$ in the 545 and 857\,GHz channels.
+Relative to the 143\,GHz channel, these two high frequency channels are calibrated to within 5\,\% and the 353\,GHz channel to the percent level.
+The 100 and 217\,GHz channels, which together with the 143\,GHz channel determine the high-multipole part of the CMB power spectrum ($50<\ell<2500$), are calibrated relative to 143\,GHz to better than 0.2\,\%. }

-\keywords{Cosmology: cosmic background radiation -- Surveys -- Methods: data analysis}
+\keywords{cosmology: cosmic background radiation -- surveys -- methods: data analysis}